webmakaka/Building-an-AI-Powered-Internal-Developer-Platform-from-Scratch/Session1/README.md

 ## Go Deeper

-This session covers Chapters 1-3 of [*The Platform Engineer's Handbook*](https://peh-packt.platformetrics.com/), which goes further into Platform as Product, Team Topologies, and organizational design patterns.
-See the [book repo](https://github.com/achankra/peh) for the full code samples.
+This session covers Chapters 1-3 of *The Platform Engineer's Handbook*